ibcn-cloudlet/dianne/doc/tutorial.md

 - [Apache Ant](http://ant.apache.org/) version 1.9 or higher

-**Note**: At the moment we only have native code builds for Linux and Mac, Windows is currently not supported.
+**Note**: At the moment we only have native code builds for Linux and Mac.
+To run the native code you might need to install **libgfortan3** on your machine.
+Windows is currently not supported.
 Windows users can run DIANNE but have to use the Java tensor implementations (i.e. replacing `be.iminds.iot.dianne.tensor.th` by `be.iminds.iot.dianne.tensor.java` in each .bndrun file).
 The web UI is tested with the latest Firefox and Chrome browsers.

 To develop and build OSGi bundles, the [BND](http://www.aqute.biz/Bnd/Bnd) tool is used.
 This is included in the git repository, so no additional download is required.
 Although